 Open Discussion and Q&A

 Mr. Punaha made some observations and comments on Ms. Roberti and Mr. Gulo-Vui presentations.
-Within the framework as outlined by Mr. Gulo-Vui on the existing agreement that Pacific leaders had agreed on initially in 2010 in Tonga, the presentation from Ms. Roberti made a lot of sense and this can be one of the first initiative that they would like to see in term of collaboration and harmonization within the island states.
+Within the framework as outlined by Mr. Gulo-Vui on the existing agreement that Pacific leaders had agreed on initially in 2010 in Tonga, the presentation from Ms. Roberti made a lot of sense and this can be one of the first initiative that they would like to see in terms of collaboration and harmonization within the island states.
 They need to take into account the constraints that they faced in term of financial resources, human capacity, policy and regulatory aspects in different island states, including various stages of development.
 Taking into account the consideration, the proposal from Ms. Roberti made a lot of sense.
 Through APECTEL, PNG had mutual recognition arrangement between APEC member countries where radio equipment and apparatus approved in the member countries administration provided that they gave the certificate of approval then NICTA would just approve it.
 It would be high cost to do type approval by themselves.
 In term of licensing of terminal, NICTA currently license only the ground segment and they had blanket licensing framework.
 For the space segment, NICTA view was that this has already gone through coordination process through ITU by other administrations so they don’t do any licensing of the space segment.
 Within the framework on regional harmonization, if one country issues a license, it’s encouraged that that license would be recognized by member administrations of the Pacific.
 This is to facilitate inter islands shipping and inter islands aviation.
 Taking note of presentations from Ms. Roberti and Mr. Gulo-Vui, he then suggested that the meeting should agree to pursue this further and come out with some kind of MOA and for the next Ministerial conference, they can put it to the Ministers and sign an agreement incorporating this to facilitate for harmonized licensing agreement within the region.

 Ms. Roberti mentioned that this idea went along the same line of principle of harmonization of regulation across the region.
 This proposal was not only for this region but also other region such as Africa, America.
 It has been implemented in Europe for some years now and it worked so well and simplified the work of Regulators and facilitated deployment of service in the past few years.